History of China: Republic of China (1912–present)

-Yuan's death in 1916 left a power vacuum; the republican government (that had been nearly brought to its knees by his policies) was all but shattered.
-This opened the way for the Warlord Era, during which much of China was ruled by shifting coalitions of competing provincial military leaders and the Beiyang government, ushering in a short-lived period of uncertainty.
+Yuan's death in 1916 left a power vacuum; the republican government, which had been nearly brought to its knees by his policies, was all but shattered.
+This opened the way for the Warlord Era, during which much of China was ruled by shifting coalitions of competing provincial military leaders and the Beiyang government.

+After Yuan Shikai's death, Li Yuanhong became the President and Duan Qirui became the Premier.
+The Provisional Constitution was reinstated and the parliament convened.
+However, Li Yuanhong and Duan Qirui had many conflicts, the most glaring of which was over China's entry into World War I. Since the outbreak of the war, China had remained neutral until the United States urged all neutral countries to join the Allies, as a condemnation of Germany's use of unrestricted submarine warfare.

+In May 1917, Li Yuanhong dismissed Duan Qirui from his government.
+This led provincial military governors loyal to Duan to declare independence and to call for Li Yuanhong to step down as president.
+Li Yuanhong summoned general Zhang Xun to mediate the situation.
+On 1 July 1917, Zhang, who had his mind on restoring Puyi (Xuantong Emperor) to the imperial throne and was supplied with funds and weapons through the German legation, which was eager to keep China neutral officially proclaimed the restoration of Qing dynasty and requested that Li Yuanhong give up his presidency, which Li promptly rejected.
+Duan Qirui led his army and defeated Zhang Xun's restoration forces in Beijing.
+On July 12 Zhang's forces disintegrated and Duan returned to Beijing.

+The Beiyang government struggled to hold onto power, and an open and wide-ranging debate evolved regarding how China should confront the West.
 Intellectuals, disappointed in the failure of the Republic, launched the New Culture Movement.

 Beijing college students rallied during the May Fourth Movement, dissatisfied with Article 156 of the Treaty of Versailles for China (Shandong Problem).

 In 1919, the May Fourth Movement began as a response to the pro-Japanese terms imposed on China by the Treaty of Versailles following World War I. It quickly became a nationwide protest movement.
 The protests were a moral success as the cabinet fell and China refused to sign the Treaty of Versailles, which had awarded German holdings of Shandong to Japan.
 Memory of the mistreatment at Versailles fuels resentment into the 21st century.

 Political and intellectual ferment waxed strong throughout the 1920s and 1930s.
 According to Patricia Ebrey:

 Nationalism, patriotism, progress, science, democracy, and freedom were the goals; imperialism, feudalism, warlordism, autocracy, patriarchy, and blind adherence to tradition were the enemies.
 Intellectuals struggled with how to be strong and modern and yet Chinese, how to preserve China as a political entity in the world of competing nations.